Markets tank on fears U.S.-China relations will worsen after arrest of tech executive

 Breaking News Emails

-The Dow Jones Industrial Average fell by almost 600 points on Thursday, as concerns over a trade impasse with China were compounded by the arrest in Canada of a high-profile Chinese tech executive.
+The Dow Jones Industrial Average fell by more than 700 points on Thursday, as concerns over a trade impasse with China were compounded by the arrest in Canada of a high-profile Chinese tech executive.

 Thursday's stock spasms were compounded by the arrest of Meng Wanzhou, the chief financial officer of one of China's largest companies, technology giant Huawei, which has been the target of deepening U.S. security concerns.
-Meng, daughter of the company's founder, was detained in Canada earlier this week amid reports that the U.S. was seeking her extradition because Huawei had violated a ban on sending U.S. technology to Iran.
+Meng, daughter of the company's founder, was detained in Canada on Dec.
+1 amid reports that the U.S. was seeking her extradition because Huawei had violated a ban on sending U.S. technology to Iran.

 China's Ministry of Foreign Affairs said officials have been contacted both in the U.S. and Canada to demand Meng's release.